 For the wrath of God is revealed from heaven against all ungodliness and unrighteousness of people who suppress the truth by their unrighteousness, because what can be known about God is plain to them, because God has made it plain to them … Therefore, God gave them over in the desires of their hearts to impurity, to dishonor their bodies among themselves.
 They exchanged the truth of God for a lie and worshiped and served the creation rather than the Creator, who is blessed forever!
 Amen.
 For this reason, God gave them over to dishonorable passions.
 For their women exchanged the natural sexual relations for unnatural ones, and likewise the men also abandoned natural relations with women and were inflamed in their passions for one another.
 Men committed shameless acts with men and received in themselves the due penalty for their error.
 And just as they did not see fit to acknowledge God, God gave them over to a depraved mind, to do what should not be done.
 They are filled with every kind of unrighteousness, wickedness, covetousness, malice.
 They are rife with envy, murder, strife, deceit, hostility.
 They are gossips, slanderers, haters of God, insolent, arrogant, boastful, contrivers of all sorts of evil, disobedient to parents, senseless, covenant-breakers, heartless, ruthless.
 Although they fully know God’s righteous decree that those who practice such things deserve to die, they not only do them but also approve of those who practice them. …And do you think, whoever you are, when you judge those who practice such things and yet do them yourself, that you will escape God’s judgment?
 Or do you have contempt for the wealth of his kindness, forbearance, and patience, and yet do not know that God’s kindness leads you to repentance?
 But because of your stubbornness and your unrepentant heart, you are storing up wrath for yourselves in the day of wrath, when God’s righteous judgment is revealed!
 He will reward each one according to his works: eternal life to those who by perseverance in good works seek glory and honor and immortality, but wrath and anger to those who live in selfish ambition and do not obey the truth but follow unrighteousness.
 There will be affliction and distress on everyone who does evil, on the Jew first and also the Greek, but glory and honor and peace for everyone who does good, for the Jew first and also the Greek.
 (Romans 1:18, 19, 24-32, 2:3-9 NET)

 Can some people that deny Christian accountability for their sin and evil deeds even read?
+God's wrath is revealed from Heaven against ALL unrighteousness, and that includes Christian unrighteousness!
 Paul, the great apostle of, as some say PURE GRACE, wrote that!
-The only way out of judgment is through humility and repentance where we as Christians confess our sins and receive forgiveness and cleansing through the blood of Jesus!
-See 1 John 1:7-10, 2:1-3!
+The only way out of judgment is through humility and repentance where we as Christians confess our sins and receive forgiveness and cleansing from UNRIGHTEOUSNESS through the blood of Jesus.
+See 1 John 1:7-10, 2:1-3.

 We will all have to stand before the judgment seat of Christ and give an account of what we did in our bodies.